-Barry Carlson, P.E., P.Eng
+Barry Carlson, P.E., P.Eng, QP - CEO/President

-Barry Carlson, P.E., P.Eng, is a principal engineer with over 30 years of experience in project management and project design for numerous mining projects and operations across the United States, including heap leach water balance management and analyses, feasibility studies, geotechnical design and analyses, site reclamation planning and remedial action planning.
+Barry Carlson, P.E., P.Eng, is a principal engineer with over 35 years of experience in project management and project design for numerous mining projects and operations across the United States, including heap leach water balance management and analyses, feasibility studies, geotechnical design and analyses, site reclamation planning and remedial action planning.
 Recent acknowledgements include optimizing recovery of heap leach operations through advanced metallurgical testing and dynamic systems modeling, process plant design and optimization, and stochastic water balance modeling for heap leach operations in the U.S. and abroad.
 Included in these projects were flow processes analyses and gold recovery projections.
 Areas of expertise include heap leach/process design, feasibility studies, mine closure and reclamation, geotechnical/civil engineering, hydrologic/hydraulic analysis, site characterization, well installation/monitoring, permitting/compliance and construction quality assurance, which he has provided to clients such as Newmont Corporation, Victoria Gold Corporation, McEwen Mining, Waterton Global Resource Management, Freeport McMoRan, Alexco Resources Corporation, Barrick Gold Corporation, Kinross and Goldcorp, Inc. As President and CEO of Forte Dynamics, Barry spearheaded the development of Forte Analytical (an advanced research and metallurgical testing laboratory), and currently serves as Forte Analytical's Business Manager.

-Clint Green, P.E.
+Clint Green, P.E. - Director of Engineering

-Clint Green, P.E., is a principal engineer with over 13 years of experience in engineering design and construction of infrastructure, including work as a consultant and contractor in the planning, design, bid, build and closeout phases of construction projects in areas such as water distribution systems (potable and non-potable), roads, hydrology and hydraulics, storage ponds, rapid infiltration basins and closure and reclamation of historic sites.
+Clint Green, P.E., is a principal engineer with over 16 years of experience in engineering design and construction of infrastructure, including work as a consultant and contractor in the planning, design, bid, build and closeout phases of construction projects in areas such as water distribution systems (potable and non-potable), roads, hydrology and hydraulics, storage ponds, rapid infiltration basins and closure and reclamation of historic sites.
 Construction experience also includes quality control and assurance, scheduling and project management.
 Significant experience in field investigations such as geotechnical drilling/test pit observation, water sampling, percolation and hydraulic conductivity testing, and geotechnical lab testing such as proctors, Atterberg limits, sieve analysis and nuclear gauge testing, for both private and public projects.
 He has also demonstrated skill managing multiple projects through all phases of completion.
 He is a highly personable and self-motivated professional who is passionate about quality and satisfaction.

 Brendan Fetter, P.E. is a principal mechanical and civil engineer with seven years of experience in specialty modeling analyses, design and construction of water infrastructure, and heap leach modeling.
 His work experience includes application of various hydrologic and kinetic models predominately related to mine water and solution management.
 He has also provided design and construction quality assurance for hydraulic pumping systems, heap leach pads, and process ponds.
 Recently, he has performed several heap leach models for existing operations to enhance production and analyze optimal solution management and pumping scenarios.
 He has worked on projects across the United States, as well as international work experience in Canada, Mexico, Turkey, and South America.

-R. Nick Gow, PhD, P.E.
+Nick Gow, PhD, P.E. - Lab Manager

-Nick Gow, PhD, PE, has over 8 years of experience in hands-on metallurgical testing, equipment design and manufacturing, with a focus in mineral processing feasibility.
+Nick Gow, PhD, PE, has over 10 years of experience in hands-on metallurgical testing, equipment design and manufacturing, with a focus in mineral processing feasibility.
 His experience includes design and due-diligence of metallurgical testing campaigns for processes including comminution, gravity, flotation and leaching of base and precious metals.
 This includes a focus on process development for whole circuit gold/silver processing (CIC/CIL/CIP) operations, including carbon adsorption and recovery methodologies.
 He routinely conducts metallurgical pilot and plant audit campaigns domestically and internationally.
 Forte Dynamics tapped Nick to serve as Lab Manager for Forte Analytical, an advanced metallurgical research and testing laboratory introduced in early 2020.